Norman Tebbit: Member of Parliament

-1979 government
+First Thatcher ministry

 After the Conservative Party regained power after the general election of 1979, Tebbit was appointed Under-Secretary at the Ministry of Trade.

 In the September 1981 Cabinet reshuffle, Thatcher appointed Tebbit as Employment Secretary.
-This was seen as a shift to a 'tougher' approach to the trade unions than had been the case under Tebbit's predecessor, James Prior.
+This was seen as a shift to a 'tougher' approach to the trade unions than had been the case under Tebbit's predecessor, Jim Prior.
 Tebbit introduced the Employment Act 1982 which raised the level of compensation for those unfairly dismissed from a closed shop and prohibited closed shops unless 80% of relevant workers approved the arrangement in periodic ballots.
 It also removed trade unions' immunity from liability in tort – i.e. made trade unions liable for civil damages if they committed unlawful acts, and made injunctions possible against such acts.
 In his memoirs Tebbit said that the 1982 Act was his "greatest achievement in Government".

 In March 2021 Tebbit was reported by The Times to have said, during a Zoom meeting, that Special Branch had regularly spied on union leaders while he was employment secretary.

-In the aftermath of the 1981 riots in Handsworth and Brixton, Tebbit responded to a suggestion by the Young Conservative National chairman, Iain Picton that rioting was the natural reaction to unemployment:
+In the aftermath of the 1981 riots in Handsworth and Brixton, Tebbit responded to a suggestion by the Young Conservative National chairman, Iain Picton, that rioting was the natural reaction to unemployment:

 I grew up in the '30s with an unemployed father.
 He didn't riot.
 He got on his bike and looked for work, and he kept looking till he found it.

 As a result, Tebbit is often misquoted as having directly told the unemployed to "get on your bike", and he was popularly referred to as "Onyerbike" for some considerable time afterwards.

 The former Conservative Prime Minister Harold Macmillan once remarked of Tebbit: "Heard a chap on the radio this morning talking with a cockney accent.
 They tell me he is one of Her Majesty's ministers".
-Peter Dorey of Cardiff University wrote that "it was Norman Tebbit... who was perhaps the public face or voice of Essex Man, and articulated his views and prejudices".
+Peter Dorey of Cardiff University wrote that "it was Norman Tebbit ... who was perhaps the public face or voice of Essex man, and articulated his views and prejudices".